cantaloupe-project/cantaloupe/README.md

 ### JaiProcessor

-JaiProcessor uses the Java Advanced Imaging (JAI) framework.
-JAI is very powerful, but has not been updated in many years.
-Nevertheless, it still works.
+Java Advanced Imaging (JAI) is a powerful low-level imaging framework developed by Sun Microsystems beginning in the late nineties.
+JaiProcessor uses an updated fork called [JAI-EXT](https://github.com/geosolutions-it/jai-ext).

-JaiProcessor's main advantage is its internal tiling engine which makes it abie to selectively load image regions (with some formats).
-This can result in a huge performance win for very large images, but only with the FilesystemResolver.
+JaiProcessor's main advantage (see below for disclaimer) is that it can exploit JAI's internal tiling engine, which makes it abie, with some formats, to load image regions selectively.
+This can result in a huge performance win.

 JaiProcessor can read and write the same formats as ImageIoProcessor.

+*Note: JaiProcessor is very much experimental at this time.
+Stand by with CTRL+C if you don't want to melt your CPU.*

 ### GraphicsMagickProcessor